alexanderblindsey/hospital_readmissions/README.md

 # Conclusion

 The models fail to predict 30-day hospital readmission, meaning that they always or almost always predict that readmission will not occur.
-The random forest and SGD classifier both never predict a patient will be readmitted, making them equivalent to the naive baseline model.
+The random forest and SGD classifier both never predict a patient will be readmitted, making them equivalent to the naïve baseline model.

 Interestingly, the Ridge regression classifier predicted the most patients would be readmitted, with a grand total of 14.
 Still, 8 of these were false positives and the model is not useful.